All Products

 MultiModalEmbedding embedding = new MultiModalEmbedding();

-// The input can be a video
+// The input can be a video.

 // MultiModalEmbeddingItemVideo video = new MultiModalEmbeddingItemVideo(

-// "https://help-static-aliyun-doc.aliyuncs.com/file-manage-files/zh-CN/20250107/lbcemt/new+video.mp4");
+// "https://help-static-aliyun-doc.aliyuncs.com/file-manage-files/en-US/20250107/lbcemt/new+video.mp4");

-// or an image
+// Or an image.

 MultiModalEmbeddingItemImage image = new MultiModalEmbeddingItemImage(